inrupt/solid-client-js/website/docs/guide/core-concepts.md

 ## Immutability

-The functions exposed in lit-pod are designed to take data as input, apply some transformation, and return the transformed data as output **without changing the input data**.
+The functions exposed in solid-client are designed to take data as input, apply some transformation, and return the transformed data as output **without changing the input data**.
 That makes it easier for you to write unit tests, and enables frameworks that want to be notified of changes to data (like most modern front-end frameworks) to apply performance optimizations like memoisation, checking for updates by references rather than doing deep comparisons.
 However, it is good to be aware of this fact; when you're seeing stale data, that is likely the result of a variable pointing to an input value, rather than to the returned result.

 <!--